 “If you don’t have [a] company profile built and optimized for mobile and social media channels to showcase who you are and what are you standing for, top talent will definitely question whether your company is an attractive place to work.”—Talentsquare

 It’s essential to note that having an online presence affects your sales and your hiring pipeline.
-There are two things you need to have for your presence to be noticed online:
+There are two things you need to include for your presence to be noticed online:

 - Who you are

-It’s easy to get applicants but companies say they can’t get qualified people within the few weeks that a position is open.
-This creates a big pain point, but what businesses don’t realize is that they should be utilizing open job positions year-round.
-You’ll receive more applications throughout the year, then you won’t feel as if you are on crunch-time to find talent that fits with your company culture and goals in a short time period.
+It’s easy to get applicants but companies say they have a harder time getting qualified candidates.
+This creates a big pain point, but what businesses don’t realize is that they should be recruiting for various job positions year-round.
+You’ll receive more applications throughout the year so you won’t feel rushed to find talent that fits with your company culture and goals in a short (and busy) time period.

-Once you have figured out how to get more applicants you’re already one step ahead when it comes to recruiting successfully.
+Once you have figured out how to get more applicants, you’ll be one step ahead when it comes to recruiting successfully.
 Although it’s true that successful recruiting isn’t the easiest thing to do, there are ways to help ease the process.
-Here are five ways to improve recruiting and create a thriving environment for talent.

 - Utilize budgets appropriately, the key is using money wisely to attract people.

 - Shrink the size of the top of your funnel.
-More candidates don’t always equate to quality talent.
-If the top of your job funnel is incredibly broad chances are you’re finding talent, but not the quality you’re ultimately searching to have.
+More candidates don’t always equate to more talent.
+If the top of your hiring funnel is incredibly broad, chances are you’re finding talent, but not the quality you’re ultimately looking for.

-- Understand the changing needs of both the company and the potential employee whether it’s who to hire, specific skill sets needed, and what is relevant.
+- Understand the changing needs of both your company and the potential employee whether it’s who to hire or specific skill sets needed.

-- Maximize time throughout the slow season to bring on qualified employees during the busy season.
+- Spend time during the slow season looking for qualified employees during the busy season.

-- Measure ROI from your new hires.
-Quality candidates will stick around, and good talent will want to return if they believe in the who and why, because they bring more value to the forefront of the business.
+- Measure the ROI of your new hires.
+Quality candidates will stick around, and good talent will want to return if they believe in your company's who and why, because they bring more value to the forefront of the business.

-Similar to strategies within marketing, recruiting the inbound way is not just about active candidates.
-Passive candidates are also important!
+Similar to marketing strategies, recruiting the inbound way is not just about active candidates — passive candidates are also important.
 It’s crucial to note that these steps should not just be done online.
 Companies who use a multi-channel approach in both print and digital capture ideal recruitment leads.

 There are a few things you should focus on while gathering ideal prospective employees.
-Inbound recruiting build trust through connections and relationships.
-By utilizing technology, social platforms, websites, and other multi-channels to an advantage, companies see metrics of who views career pages and inquiries via potential employment leads.
-Don’t forget that commitment to your brand and creativity will get you far for prospective employees.
+Inbound recruiting builds trust through connections and relationships.
+By utilizing technology, social platforms, websites, and other channels to your advantage, you'll be able to see metrics of who views career pages and makes inquiries.
+Don’t forget that commitment to your brand and creativity will get you far with prospective employees.

 “Inbound recruiting is a way of finding and hiring top talent the way people find jobs today.” —Hannah Fleishman, Inbound Recruiting Manager at HubSpot

-HubSpot coined the term "inbound marketing" roughly a decade ago and their sense of marketing strategies has blow up over the years.
+HubSpot coined the term "inbound marketing" roughly a decade ago.
+Since then, the inbound methodology has blown up and continued to expand in popularity.
 Companies are continuously taking advantage of the inbound process with 4 stage steps to garner more leads effectively.

-Just like that of inbound marketing, for inbound recruitment, all companies need to do is to correlate those four marketing steps above, with these four steps below:
+Just like with inbound marketing, for inbound recruitment to be successful, all companies need to do is to correlate the four steps above with the four steps below:

 1. Attracting Job Seekers

-More than ever before posting job descriptions are only a small piece of the hiring process.
-Today, those seeking careers will often look to Google, reviews from sites like Glassdoor.com, and recommendations from family and friends.
-If you’re not on multiple digital channels, you’ll lose out on an excellent way to market your company brand to potential candidates.
+More than ever before, posting job descriptions is only a small piece of the hiring process.
+Today, those seeking employment will often look to Google, reviews on sites like Glassdoor.com, and recommendations from family and friends.
+If you’re not on multiple online channels, you’ll lose out on an excellent way to market your company to potential candidates.